-We always value and respect our business partners; our suppliers, vendors, logistic providers and retail operators who helped us to achieve our financial objective, and with an emphasis on offering safety, assurance and high quality products and services.
+We always value and respect our business partners; our suppliers, vendors, logistic providers and retail operators who helped us achieve our financial objective, and with an emphasis on offering safety, assurance and better quality products and services.
 We work closely with our business partners, and aspire for success and mutual prosperity.
+The Group has also initiated a Vendor Management Program which consolidates all of our suppliers across major regions in the country as manufacturing and warehousing hubs to assure speedy delivery and response time to our customers within those regions.